gpeyton/ai-devotional/devotional/index_Q2.md

 Understanding our primary purpose: to honor God in everything we do.
 Godliness is of great gain.
 *Hymn*: More Holiness Give Me

-### Day 3: What Did God at First Reveal to Man for the Rule of His Obedience?
+### Day 3: Whom Did Christ Represent in the Covenant of Grace?
-*Catechism Q40*: What did God at first reveal to man for the rule of his obedience?
+*Catechism Q44*: Whom did Christ represent in the covenant of grace?
-*Catechism A*: The rule which God at first revealed to man for his obedience, was the moral law.
+*Catechism A*: His elect people.
 *Hymn*: How Firm a Foundation

 ### Day 4: Judge